Rommel at Gazala

 Rommel at Gazala is a 1986 video game published by Simulations Canada.

 Gameplay

 Rommel at Gazala is a game that simulates the 1942 Battle of Tobruk of World War II.

 Reception

-Johnny L. Wilson reviewed the game for Computer Gaming World, and stated that "RAG is a successful utilization of the SimCan design philosophy, but whether it is worth the price is dependent upon whether you buy into that philosophy or not.
-At least, the specialized requirements of this model fit the SimCan design better than most of their land-based games."
+Stating that "Simulations Canada is filling a necessary niche in the hobby", Computer Gaming World in 1987 stated that "there is much to learn in this interesting perspective on the desert war".
+The magazine's Johnny L. Wilson stated that "RAG is a successful utilization of the SimCan design philosophy, but whether it is worth the price is dependent upon whether you buy into that philosophy or not.
+At least, the specialized requirements of this model fit the SimCan design better than most of their land-based games".